-Since we did not put a semicolon at the end, we see the mysterious artifact Example@(some gibberish).
+Notice the mysterious item Example@(some gibberish).
 If you noticed the gibberish looks like hex code, you are right.
 All Java objects can print themselves, what they print by default is not very useful.
 Later we will learn how to change that.
 Now let us send the message "go()" to our Example object e.